Manuel Guimarães

-Manuel Guimarães (1915–1975) was a Portuguese filmmaker.
+Manuel Guimarães (19 August 1915 – 29 January 1975) was a Portuguese filmmaker.

 Biography

-In 1931, Guimarães studied painting in the School of Fine Arts in Oporto.
-Started to work in 1936 as a theater scenographer, illustrator and cartoonist.
-Film poster designer, became interested in cinematic art, and started to as assistant of directors as Manoel de Oliveira, António Lopes Ribeiro, Jorge Brum do Canto, Arthur Duarte and Armando de Miranda.
+In 1931, Guimarães studied painting in the School of Fine Arts in Porto.
+He started to work in 1936 as a theater scenographer, illustrator and cartoonist, as well as a film poster designer.
+He became interested in cinematic art, and started out as assistant of directors as Manoel de Oliveira, António Lopes Ribeiro, Jorge Brum do Canto, Arthur Duarte and Armando de Miranda.